 Learn more about our department and its history at the Academy.

-The permanent research collection of the Department of Anthropology consists of approximately 16,000 objects, most of which are ethnographic.
+The permanent research collection of the Department of Anthropology consists of more than 16,000 objects, most of which are ethnographic.
 These pieces originate from around the globe, documenting the diversity of human cultures and the ways in which we humans have adapted to Earth's varying environments.
 Current strengths of the collection are holdings from the U.S. Southwest and the Pacific Islands, and basketry from California.
 The Department actively collects material of the indigenous cultures of western North America (exclusive of Mexico) and of the Pacific Rim, including all Pacific islands, Australia and East Asia.
 Earlier years of collecting have yielded both ethnographic and archaeological materials from East Africa, the Middle East, Europe, and Central and South America.

 Anthropology Collection Database

 The entire Anthropology collection is available for virtual viewing via our searchable online database.
 The database includes digital images of the entire collection.
 Objects with older images may have lower quality photographs.
 Rephotographing these pieces is an ongoing project, with additional images added as they are produced.